hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

     * `certificate_body` - (Required) The certificate's PEM-formatted public key
     * `certificate_chain` - (Optional) The certificate's PEM-formatted chain
 * Creating a private CA issued certificate
-    * `domain_name` - (Required) A domain name for which the certificate should be issued
+    * `domain_name` - (Required) Domain name for which the certificate should be issued
     * `certificate_authority_arn` - (Required) ARN of an ACM PCA
     * `subject_alternative_names` - (Optional) Set of domains that should be SANs in the issued certificate.
 To remove all elements of a previously configured list, set this value equal to an empty list (`[]`) or use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) to trigger recreation.
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## options Configuration Block